jhuynh1/geode-gradle-build-cache/README.md

  2. start locator --name=locator1
  3. start server --name=server1
 ```
-* Create the region we will store the Gradle task output
+* Create the region where we will store the Gradle task output
 ```
  4. create region --name='gradleRegionName'
 ```